 The main idea behind DevOps is to develop trust among developers and IT operations.
 To achieve this, Dev and Ops teams need to communicate, share ideas, and collaborate throughout the whole development and deployment cycle.

-The groups are also responsible for ensuring the application produce results.
+The groups are also responsible for ensuring the application produces results.
 This requires continuous optimization and improvement of the performance, costs, and service delivery while focusing on user satisfaction.

-Fostering a collaborative environment furthers involves embracing a cultural shift within the organization.
-In this setting, executives and DevOps teams need to be working together to deliver realistic software solutions that bring value to the organization and its customers.
+Fostering a collaborative environment further involves embracing a cultural shift within the organization.
+In this setting, executives and DevOps teams need to work together to deliver realistic software solutions that bring value to the organization and its customers.

 Customer-Centric Action

-It’s imperative to have short feedback loops with customers and end-users.
-To achieve this, organizations need to create products and services centered around fulfilling the client’s needs.
+Short feedback loops with customers and end-users help DevOps teams create products and services centered around fulfilling the user’s needs.

 DevOps requires organizations to act as lean startups that can innovate continuously, adopt new strategies if the current ones are no longer effective, and invest in new features that will deliver the maximum level of customer satisfaction.

-Additionally, to deliver customer-centric action, organizations must focus on the right data.
-In this case, focus on the metrics that deliver results to your company including focusing on the actual kick-off of software development, changes that occur during production, incidences of errors that may occur during deployment of new software, and the recovery time whenever there are service interruptions.
+Additionally, organizations must focus on product data and metrics.
+Track data around the actual kick-off of software development, changes that occur during production, errors that occur during deployment of new software, and the recovery time whenever there are service interruptions.

 End-To-End Responsibility